 Universal Life Insurance – Universal life is another type of permanent life insurance policy.
 It also offers both a death benefit and a cash value component.
 However, it is considered to be more “flexible” than a whole life insurance policy.
 This is because the policyholder can – within certain guidelines – change the timing of when their premium is due, as well as the amount of money that goes towards the policy’s cash component and its death benefit component.

 Indexed Universal Life Insurance – Indexed universal life insurance is similar to regular universal life insurance.
 But, with these policies, the return on the cash value will be determined by the performance of an underlying market index (or, in some cases, more than one market index), such as the S&P 500.

-Variable Life Insurance – Variable life insurance offer a component with permanent death benefit proceeds to the insured’s beneficiary upon death.
+Variable Life Insurance – Variable life insurance offers a component with permanent death benefit proceeds to the insured’s beneficiary upon death.
 If you have a variable life insurance policy, however, the death benefit may increase or decrease.
 (Although it will not go below the guaranteed minimum amount.
 This is typically the original amount of death benefit that was purchased).

 However, in addition to this permanent protection, variable life policies also feature an investment component.
 In fact, these policies are referred to as “variable” because, when premiums are paid into the plan, the portion that is allocated to the investment account will be subject to the fluctuations of the market.
-These types of permanent insurance policies are usually geared towards those who have a higher risk tolerance.
+These types of permanent insurance policies are usually geared towards those who have higher risk tolerance.
 This is because the cash value component can tend to move up and down over time.
 There is also the possibility that the cash value component may lose money in a down market.

 Even within each of the permanent life insurance categories, there can be numerous options for coverage.
 For example, there are several different types of whole life insurance.
 These include the following: